 In 2006, The University of Manchester, The Christie NHS Foundation Trust and Cancer Research UK established the Manchester Cancer Research Centre (MCRC).
-With the advent of the Manchester Academic Health Science Centre (MAHSC), this partnership has been expanded to include Central Manchester University Hospitals NHS Foundation Trust, Salford Royal NHS Foundation Trust, University Hospital of South Manchester NHS Foundation Trust, Manchester Mental Health and Social Care Trust and NHS Salford (Salford Primary Care Trust).
+This partnership has since been expanded to include research activity at Manchester University NHS Foundation Trust and Salford Royal NHS Foundation Trust.

 The University of Manchester